Roshan-khatale/MNIST-CNN/README.md

-# MNIST-CNN
+# MNIST CNN

-This project uses a Convolutional Neural Network (CNN) to classify handwritten digits from the MNIST dataset.
-Perfect for showing you can handle real image data, model architecture, and performance evaluation.
+Digit classification using a Convolutional Neural Network on the MNIST dataset.